milosa/graphql-dataloader-boilerplate/README.md

-│   ├── /core/               # Core types and helper files, can be used like a global module │   ├── /interface/          # NodeInterface (Relay) and other GraphQL Interfaces │   ├── /modules/            # Modules (think on modules like isolated pieces of your code) │   ├── /modules/            # Modules (think on modules like isolated pieces of your code) │   │   │── /mutation/       # Module mutations (add an index file to be used on MutationType) │   │   │── /subscription/   # Module subscriptions (add an index file to be used on SubscriptionType) │   │   │── /enum/           # Enums related to this module
+│   ├── /core/               # Core types and helper files, can be used like a global module │   ├── /interface/          # NodeInterface (Relay) and other GraphQL Interfaces │   ├── /modules/            # Modules (think on modules like isolated pieces of your code) │   │   │── /mutation/       # Module mutations (add an index file to be used on MutationType) │   │   │── /subscription/   # Module subscriptions (add an index file to be used on SubscriptionType) │   │   │── /enum/           # Enums related to this module